What is Composable Architecture? | Glossary

 Headless CMS

-A headless CMS decouples the frontend presentation layer from the backend content repository.
-Instead, the two layers are able to communicate using APIs, removing restrictions on technology for frontend experiences.
-These APIs also enable content to be delivered to any device or channel, whether that is a website, mobile application, or an IoT-connected device.
+A CMS that decouples the frontend presentation layer from the backend content repository.
+Communication between the two layers is through APIs, enabling content delivery to any device or channel.

 Headless Commerce